sicksubroutine/SparkGPT/README.md

 * Filename of the markdown file is ChatGPT generated based upon your initial message.
 * Ability to have multiple concurrent chats going at the same time.
 Front page will have a small summary of the ongoing chat as well as the current prompt being used.
 * Ability to change between GPT3.5 TURBO and GPT 4.
-* Syntax highlighting with Prism JS for code blocks that might occur.
+* Syntax highlighting with PrismJS for code blocks that might occur.
+* Basic username and password authorization flow.
+* Basic admin panel for user maintenance.